-In 2011, Mia was diagnosed with Lyme Disease.
+In 2011, Mia was diagnosed with chronic Lyme Disease.
 She struggled for years to get the proper treatment and it was not until she found a great clinic in Augsburg, Germany that she was able to get her condition under control.
-As a result, she has become an advocate for those suffering from the disease.

 Mia is also very proud to be raising her two children, Olivia and Max, who have been doing rescue missions since they were able to walk and are following in her footsteps as animal lovers, rescuers and advocates.

-Since 2010 is she writing an animal column every second week for the Swedish Magazine Nära.
+Since 2010 – 2017 was she writing an animal column every second week for the Swedish Magazine Nära.

-Her childhood dream is to become an “at large” global Ambassador for the Animals for a body like the UN.
-She’s ready with passion and experience.
-Now she just needs a sponsor.
+Her childhood dream is to become an “at large” global Ambassador for the Animals and Children for a body like the UN.
+She’s ready with knowledge, tons of passion and experiences.

-Her signature has been for the last year; Empowerment, Faith, Hope, Compassion, Loyalty and “That’s Amore”!
+Her signature has been for the last year; Empowerment, Faith, Hope, Compassion, Courage, Loyalty and “That’s Amore”!